ricardoquesada/ricardoquesada.github.io/content/posts/embroidery-angler-fish-blinking-led.md

 ### Pixem to create the embroidery path

-I create my own editor, Pixem, to trace the path for the embroidery machine.
+I created my own editor, Pixem, to trace the path for the embroidery machine.
 This is to reduce the number of jump stitches, among other things.

 My editor exports to SVG, which Inkscape can load.